 - HS 1780: Alcohol and Drug Counseling Practicum II (3 cr)

-Students who are interested in pursing Licensure as an Alcohol and Drug Counselor (LADC) need to do the following:
+Students who are interested in pursuing Licensure as an Alcohol and Drug Counselor (LADC) need to do the following:

 - Apply to the college (RCTC) and indicate Alcohol and Drug Counseling Associates (AS) or Certificate degree as their major.